syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Features.md

 ## Black List

-A black list specifies the characters that exclude from the character set used for recognition and the OCR will not return any of the characters which we specified in the list.
-Refer to the following code snippet which explains the same.
+The [BlackList](https://help.syncfusion.com/cr/file-formats/Syncfusion.OCRProcessor.OCRSettings.html#Syncfusion_OCRProcessor_OCRSettings_BlackList) property specifies the characters that exclude from the character set used for recognition and the OCR will not return any of the characters you are specified in the list.
+For more information, refer to the following code sample.
 {% tabs %}

 {% highlight c# tabtitle="C#" %}